openshift/origin/docs/proposals/apiman-integration.md

 * Service name
 * Service namespace
 * User's Oauth token
-* Back link to the service
+* Back link to the openshift web console

 Calls from the extension to the APIMan management interface will utilize a REST POST call where the oauth token is part of the payload.
 It will utilize a similiar design<sup>[7](#r7)</sup> that is realized by the OpenShift origin aggregated logging integration and the auth proxy<sup>[8](#r8)</sup>.
 It is necessary for